ml6team/fondant/README.md

 ## :mouse_trap: Why Fondant?

-Foundation models simplify inference by solving a plethora of tasks across modalities with a prompt-based interface.
+Foundation models simplify inference by solving multiple tasks across modalities with a simple prompt-based interface.
 But what they've gained in the front, they've lost in the back.
 **These models require enormous amounts of data, moving complexity towards data preparation**, and leaving few parties able to train their own models.